-Patterson, a Republican, was the representative for Pennsylvania's 15th congressional district from 1823 to 1825.
+Patterson was the representative for Pennsylvania’s 15th congressional district and was a Republican.
+He served from 1823 to 1825.

 From Dec 1817 to Mar 1825, Patterson missed 3 of 442 roll call votes, which is 0.7%.
 This is better than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.